High Quality Solar Panels and Power Systems

 Welcome to COSOLAR.COM!

-We are a solar electric distribution company and authorized dealer for practically all US brands of solar equipment.
+COSOLAR.COM is the education website of SolarPanelStore.com (www.solarpanelstore.com) (known in the past as Colorado Solar, Inc.).
+We are a supplier of solar electric products and an authorized dealer for practically all US brands of solar equipment.
 Established in 2002 in New Castle, Colorado, a small town just outside of Glenwood Springs along I-70.
 Currently we have a 4,800 square foot warehouse stocking solar modules, racking, inverters, batteries, and anything else you may need for your solar application.
 Feel free to stop by if you are in the area!
 We are close to Gypsum, Avon, Edwards, Glenwood Springs, Carbondale, Basalt, Snowmass, Aspen, Silt, Rifle, and Grand Junction.

-Our goal is provide local installers, and “do-it-yourself-ers”, with all the necessary equipment and information from off-grid to grid intertied systems.
-We keep up to date with the newest technologies and best products for any type of solar electrical system and supply information for tax incentives and rebates, depending on your area.
+Our goal is provide installers, DIY'rs, companies, and RV/Marine'rs , with all the necessary equipment and information to install solar PV systems--whether grid-tied or off-grid.
+We keep up to date with the newest technologies and best products for any type of solar electrical system.

 Over the years, solar power has evolved into a modular technology well suited to personal power generation.